 The Sheikh Zayed Grand Mosque in Abu Dhabi had to put up signs to warn the visitors about what they can and cannot wear.
 This is why, to make it easy for future visitors, we have listed a couple of tips about Sheikh Zayed mosque dress code for both men and women.

-The warning comes around four months after the American singer Rihanna was photographed at the mosque dressed in a tight-fitting black outfit.
-Despite being covered head-to-toe, she was asked to leave and the mosque put out a statement saying that she had broken moral code.
+The warning billboards became more visible around four months after the American singer Rihanna was photographed at the mosque dressed in a tight-fitting black outfit.
+Despite being covered head-to-toe, she was asked to leave and the mosque put out a statement saying that she had broken the local moral code.

 The entrance signs show pictures of six men and six women, half dressed correctly and half of them not.